vaisest/caesura/README.md

 By default the `batch` command will limit to processing just `3` transcodes and it won't create spectrograms or upload unless explicitly instructed.
 These safeguards are in place to prevent mistakenly uploading a bunch of sources that you haven't checked.

-> [!NOTE]
-> The batch command uses a cache file to store progress helping speed up subsequent runs.
->
-> Make sure the cache file is in a mounted volume so it's not deleted between runs.

 Run the command to batch verify and transcode the three sources in the queue:

 ```bash